-Dr Murray, who also works as a general practitioner, and whose father is a palliative care specialist, said: “Despite penicillin, despite rescue helicopters and despite all the amazing medical inventions, the death rate is still 100 percent worldwide.
+Dr Murray, a GP, and whose father is a palliative care specialist, said: “Despite penicillin, despite rescue helicopters and despite all the amazing medical inventions, the death rate is still 100% worldwide.
 This is all about working to support people who are dying, and try to make it as pain free a process as possible.

 You can sponsor Dr Murray at his Just Giving website.